askmeegs/build-a-platform-with-krm/2-setup/README.md

-# Setup
+# 2 - Setup

 This directory contains Terraform and Cloud Build resources to set up a basic GKE cluster with the CymbalBank app's KRM resources deployed to it.

-Note: This setup process will also create a Github repository in your account, and you will push the CymbalBank
+Note: This setup process will also create a Github repository in your account, and you will push the CymbalBank manifests to that repo.

 ![screenshot1](screenshots/arch.png)

-### Prerequisites
+## Prerequisites

 1. A Google Cloud project
 2. A Github account (you will be creating 3 new repositories overall).